radumalica/sourcify/README.md

 - Database: localhost:5432

 ### Troubleshooting

+**Issue: Server or monitor fails with "API key not found" error**
+- Solution: Make sure you created a `.env` file: `cp .env.example .env`
+- The `.env.example` includes placeholder values that allow services to start
+- For production use, replace placeholders with real API keys from Alchemy, Infura, etc.

 **Issue: Sync fails with foreign key constraint errors**
 - Solution: Ensure migrations are up to date: `docker compose up migrations`